-From 23 June to 16 July, SANParks will be implementing a daily quota on day visitors to Kruger National Park, thus you will need to pre-book a time slot.
+SANParks will be implementing a daily quota on day visitors to Kruger National Park for the school holiday period, thus you will need to pre-book a time slot.
 While daily quotas are in effect throughout the year, school holidays reach this number much faster, which results in visitors being turned away.

-You can choose from the following times, with pre-booking fees set at R41 per adult and R21 per child:
+You can choose from the following times, with pre-booking fees set at R43 per adult and R22 per child:

 - 06:00 - 08:00